 Personalizing a survey is a great way to capture your subscribers' attention and show them that you're interested in their unique replies.
 Let's look at how to insert personalizations into a survey question.

 - Open an In Progress survey and click Edit to modify a question.

-- In The Modify Question Page opens, add the personalization to a question using the following format: %%[Personalization]%%.
-You can also click the Personalization Codes link to the right to see a list of available personalizations.
+- On the Modify Question Page, add the personalization to a question using the following format: %%[Personalization]%%.
+You can also click Personalization Codes to the right to see a list of personalizations.

 - Click Make Changes to save.

 NOTE: Make sure that the personalization tag is correctly formatted.
 If it is not, the personalization will not work.

 Now, when subscribers take your survey, they'll see the appropriate personalization applied to the questions.

 NOTE: Don't worry if you choose a personalization that hasn't been populated with information from every subscriber; your default values work identically in surveys as they do in mailings.